Weyermann® Brands Protected by International Protocol

 As Weyermann® evolved from a mostly national to an international company, the need to consider trademark protections outside the German borders became an ever more pressing issue.
 Thus, SINAMAR® became an international trademark in 1930, and Carapils®, in 1926.
 In North America, unfortunately, Weyermann®’s application for trademark protection of its Carapils® arrived too late: The name had already been registered by another malting company.
 In North America, therefore, unlike in Germany and the rest of the word, Carapils® is marketed under the name of Carafoam®, but the two names stand for the same product.

 As is apparent from the list of Weyermann®’s registered brand names, only those with the prefix “cara” (in addition to SINAMAR®, of course) have been accepted for protection by the WIPO and its national affiliates.
 This is because generic product designations such as acidulated malt, dark wheat malt, or chocolate rye malt are ineligible for registration.
-One of the side effects of Weyermann®’s pioneering efforts at registering its cara-malts throughout the globe is that the designation “cara” has become an international synonym for caramel malt.
-It is now part of the international brew industry vocabulary.
+Due to the catchiness of the names and the high reputation of the Weyermann® “Cara” malts, terms such as Carapils® or Carafa® are used as prime examples to refer to these types of malt in the international brewing industry.
 Likewise, Weyermann®’s Carafa® roasted malt has become the gold standard by which all other roasted malts, both dehusked and regular, are measured.
-In factr, “cara” can also be construed as an acronym, with “C” for color, “A” for aroma, “R” for richness, and the final “A” for “all you really need in your brew house.”
+In fact, “cara” can also be construed as an acronym, with “C” for color, “A” for aroma, “R” for richness, and the final “A” for “all you really need in your brew house.”